 According to Jacob Bullecer, a student also studying exercise physiology and the media promotions and marketing manager for the Wellness Center, this new location has several improvements that make for an overall better experience.

 “In comparison to our old center, this space is about three times as big,” Bullecer said.
 “This space also allows for more privacy, we have rooms rather than just curtains separating our clients.
-The rooms are also larger and offer natural light, which is a real bene t for our clients.
+The rooms are also larger and offer natural light, which is a real benefit for our clients.
 It gives them an increased sense of security and privacy, which is important to us.”

 Another issue the old Wellness Center experienced was scheduling, according to Wellness Center Manager Derik Taylor.

 “When we started this semester, we were scheduling appointments two to three weeks out, which wasn’t working for us or those we serve,” Taylor said.
-“We knew we had to reach people quickly, because many times it is someone who nally gets the courage to make a positive change in their life, and this new space allows us to get them in much quicker, most of the time only two days out.”
+“We knew we had to reach people quickly, because many times it is someone who finally gets the courage to make a positive change in their life, and this new space allows us to get them in much quicker, most of the time only two days out.”

 Because of the new location, the Wellness Center is not only able to serve its existing clients faster, but it’s also looking to expand its reach.